There can be Many Paths to Successful Donkey Training

 Research has found positive reinforcement is the most powerful of any of these.
 Adding a positive to increase a response not only works better but allows both parties to focus on the positive aspects of the situation.

 Use what works best for you and your donkey ultimately.
 I have an online Donkey Training Membership group on patreon available now!
-Training videos, training plans and more added every 2 weeks.
-Click the picture to check it out!
+Training videos, training plans, books and more.
+Click the picture or link to check it out!

 When trying to deepen my connection and bond positive reinforcement donkey training has been one of the key factors in achieving that desired result.